Th3Ph3nix3/-UB-SAE-Projet_Jeu/README.md

 This button makes you leave the game.

-## Developer support for GitHub - FR
+## Developer support for GitHub
 ### Application
-- Installer l'application GitHub
+- Install the GitHub application
-- Connecter votre compte
+- Connect your account

-### Sur le site GitHub
+### On the GitHub site
-- Appuyez sur le bouton vert 'Code'
+- Press the green “Code” button
-- Appuyez sur 'Open with GitHub Desktop'
+- Click on 'Open with GitHub Desktop
-- Appuyer sur 'Ouvrir GitHubDesktop.exe' qui apparait dans la fenêtre pop up
+- Press “Open GitHubDesktop.exe” which appears in the pop up window

-### Retour sur l'application
+### Back to the application
-- L'application c'est ouverte avec une fenette pop up modifier le local path pour choisir le répertoire local où vous voulez stoquer le GitHub
+- The application is opened with a pop up window modify the local path to choose the local directory where you want to stop the GitHub
-- Une fois fait appuyer sur Clone
+- Once done press Clone
-- Une fois que c'est fait, faite fetch origin.
+- Once that's done, fetch origin.

-### Les fichier
+### Files
-- A chaque fois que vous voulez travailler sur les fichier n'oublier pas de faire fetch puis pull
+- Each time you want to work on the files, don't forget to fetch then pull.
-- A chaque modification n'oubliez pas de commit to main puis de push vos modification pour être sur que tous le monde y ont accès
+- Each time you make a change, don't forget to commit to main and then push your changes to make sure everyone has access to them.